-On his second draft, a fiddler entered for their merriment and their money and, having played less well than himself, raised Jacob's spirits enough for him to join in the singing.
-When two women came in, the men called out their names with drunken glee.
+Pursey's was closed on Sunday, as he should have known, so he went to the one always open.
+Rough, illegal and catering to hard boys, it nevertheless offered good, plentiful food and never strong meat.
+On his second draft, a fiddler and a piper entered for their merriment and their money and, the piper having played less well than himself, raised Jacob's spirits enough for him to join in the singing.
+When two women came in, the men called out their names with liquored glee.
 The bawds flounced a bit before choosing a lap to sit in.
 Jacob demurred when approached.
-He'd had enough, years ago of brothels and the disorderly houses kept by wives of sailors at sea.
+He'd had enough, years ago, of brothels and the disorderly houses kept by wives of sailors at sea.
 The boyish recklessness that flooded him at Bliss did not extend to the sweet debauchery he had sought as a youth.